kangabru/kangabru.github.io/_posts/2018-01-01-spanish-flash-cards.md

 - It sports a voice synthesiser (with real accents!) for listening practice.
 - Isolate phrases based how easy/medium/hard they are according to your past performance.
 - Use keyboard shortcuts to quickly mark words and other actions.
-- Group phrases in sets and activate specific sets and/or phrases you wish to practice.
+- Group phrases in sets and activate specific sets and/or phrases that you wish to practice.
-- Import 100s of phrases in one go.
+- Import 100s of phrases in one go via a text parser interface.

 ---